 - Set up your BBQ in a safe area with plenty of space around it.
 It’s important to make sure you the area you are BBQ’ing in well-ventilated area to avoid intoxicating fumes.
 Campers were confused as to what ‘well ventilated’ is with nearly half (45 per cent) believing it to be a tent with an open door.
 The reality is that fumes can blow from lit and extinguished appliances into – rather than out of – confined spaces, allowing carbon monoxide to accumulate to toxic levels.

-- Children can often get excited by fire so keep an eye on them to avoid them getting too close and warn them of the dangers before you get started.
+- Children can often get excited by fire so keep an eye on them.
+Avoid them getting too close and warn them of the dangers before you get started.

 - Keep your BBQ clear of any flammable surfaces or textures, like trees or an oven mit.
-If you’re using a disposable BBQ, remember to place it on a flat surface incase it takes a topple when lit.
+If you’re using a disposable BBQ, remember to place it on a flat surface incase it topples when lit.

-- In the case of an emergency, keep a bucket of water or a fire extinguisher nearby so if you need to act quickly, you can extinguish any fire at speed.
+- In the case of an emergency, keep a bucket of water or a fire extinguisher nearby.
+That way, if you need to act quickly, you can extinguish any fire at speed.
 It’s always handy to bring a first aid kit with you on your camping trip so you can tend to any injuries swiftly.
-Of those surveyed, just 26 per cent admitted to bringing a fire extinguisher with them on a camping trip.
+Of those surveyed, just 26 per cent admit to taking a fire extinguisher with them on a camping trip.

 - If you’re operating a gas BBQ, make sure the gas taps are turned off before you change the cylinder.
 It’s important you do this in an open space outside to avoid inhalation of toxic gas.

 - Never take a lit BBQ indoors, even when the fire is extinguished and you think it’s safe to do so.
-One in five campers (23 per cent) keep warm at night by using a smouldering or lit barbecue, kerosene heater, patio heater or gas stove as they can release poisonous carbon monoxide, which can be deadly.
+One in five campers (23 per cent) keep warm at night by using a smouldering or lit barbecue, kerosene heater, patio heater or gas stove.
+But they can also release poisonous carbon monoxide, which can be deadly.

 - Be aware of the symptoms of CO poisoning.
 They are similar to flu-like symptoms such as nausea, headache, breathlessness or dizziness.
 Of the 1000 campers surveyed, one in 10 have first hand experience of carbon monoxide poisoning, admitting they personally know someone who has, or suspects they have, been poisoned.

-- If you’re off on a camping or caravanning holiday, it may be worth investing in a carbon monoxide alarm to take with you to alarm you of any CO dangers.
+- If you’re off on a camping or caravanning holiday, it’s worth investing in a carbon monoxide alarm to take with you to alarm you of any CO dangers.
 Almost two thirds (63 per cent) have a CO alarm in their home, in contrast to the 19 per cent who take one on a camping holiday.